issenec/terraform-aws-emr/README.md

 ### I want this to run in another region, what do I do?

-Currently this project is hard-coded to run in AWS US-West-2 (Oregon), and there are two things you have to change to make it run in another region:
+Currently this project is hard-coded to run in AWS US-East-1 (Northern Virginia), and there are two things you have to change to make it run in another region:
  - [Default Region](variables.tf#L4)
    - Change this to match the name of the region you'd like to use